ondrejholik/Telebot/README.md

 *   `cd telebot`
 *   `go build`
 *   Change Token in config.toml to your bot token
-*   If you want special birthdays feature rename assets/example.birthdays.csv to assets/birthdays.csv and add your birthdays list
+*   If you want special birthdays feature rename assets/example.birthdays.csv to assets/birthdays.csv and add your **bd** list

 ## Run